Navigation

 Treatment of work-related stress

 Taking steps to make changes at work and build your resilience can really help with managing work-related stress.
-But if you’re continuing to feel stressed or it’s impacting your mental health, you may need to seek help from a professional.
+But if you’re still stressed or it’s hurting your mental health, you may need to seek help from a professional.

 It’s usually best to contact your GP first.
 They will discuss ways you can manage your stress, and any treatment options they are able offer you.
 There aren’t any medicines for stress, but there are for associated problems such as depression.
 Your GP may prescribe medicines for this.